psychogun/opnsense-telegraf-kibana-dashboards/README.md

 ![opnsense-telegraf-kibana-dashboards](opnsense-telegraf-kibana-dashboards.png "opnsense-telegraf-kibana-dashboards")
 # OPNsense Telegraf Kibana Dashboards

-Here are dashboards for Kibana from the Elastic Stack, which you can use to visualize the different outputs from the Telegraf plugin in OPNsense.
+Here are dashboards for Kibana from the Elastic Stack, which you can use to visualize the different outputs from the Telegraf plugin in OPNsense:

+- network metrics
+- suricata events
+- system metrics

 ## Prerequisites
 OPNsense
 - OPNsense 21.7.7-amd64
 - os-telegraf 1.12.3